-Terrence has over 20 years of experience counseling children, youth, families, and couples.
+Terrence has over 25 years of experience counseling individuals, families, and couples.
 His training at Johns Hopkins University in clinical community counseling and play therapy equipped him to meet the needs of clients with a broad spectrum of challenges and concerns.
 He has counseled individuals, families, couples, and groups in community mental health, substance abuse treatment, schools, and congregations.
 Among his areas of expertise are: ADHD , child/parent conflicts, family therapy, couples counseling , anger management , grief and loss, depression, anxiety , social skills training, substance abuse, and parenting education.

 A trusted and highly reliable expert source for local media, Terrence is called upon by TV stations, newspapers, and magazines to provide his experienced perspective on a range of family and relationship issues.
 Click on the links below to view media coverage:

 - "Burnout and Stress" - interview on BMORE Lifestyle! - WNUV - Fox45 with Chardelle Moore and Christina Denny, July 5, 2018.

 - "Good Morning, Maryland" program, ABC2News: "Couples: Making Relationships Stronger" http://www.youtube.com/watch?v=6_DBQzeQaFY

 - Interview on WBFF Fox 45 Baltimore: "Soul Mates" https://www.youtube.com/watch?v=r_G_0eiYGnk